History of Norsk Data: Boom

+Development of the ND-5000 started before the ND-500 was completed, with the aim of using newer hardware technologies to reduce the production cost of each system in higher production volumes.
+Crucially, such technologies would also remedy the limitations on performance experienced by the ND-500 series, permitting a scaling of performance to meet market demands.
+Thus, the company's Samson architecture ND-5000 machines employed CMOS gate arrays fabricated by LSI Logic.
+This technological migration entailed the adoption of electronic design automation tools for integrated circuit design, along with a process involving two-month fabrication cycles, substantially increasing development costs and potentially introducing costly delays upon design errors being made.
+The higher integration achieved permitted a halving of component count and a reduction in printed circuit boards from 21 to 3, with boards being interconnected to reduce signal distances and thus facilitate elevated clock frequencies.

+Despite the fortuitous adoption of CMOS technology, mitigating power consumption and heat dissipation issues, Norsk Data's designers continued to reject the adoption of "fashionable" RISC techniques in processor design, claiming a higher throughput for complex instructions in the ND-5000 architecture than that attained for "simple" instructions in competing RISC designs such as Hewlett-Packard's emerging PA-RISC architecture.
+Such was the company's confidence that it publicly aired observations that several US-based minicomputer vendors were entering a period of serious hardship and that the company was considering the possibility of acquiring one of them, selling its own systems to the European customers of the acquired company while using it as a marketing vehicle in the US.
+It also continued to regard Unix as a niche product, of significance only in the Swedish defence market.

-Norsk Data's sales in the United Kingdom was originally carried out by the agent Richard B. Norton.
-An ND-owned subsidiary was established in 1980 and based at Benham Park, which the company bought and renovated.
+Norsk Data's sales in the United Kingdom were originally handled by the agent Richard B. Norton.
+An ND-owned subsidiary was established in 1980 with the acquisition of Norton's business, and based at Benham Park, which the company bought and renovated.
 Between 1972 and 1981 the company had an average annual revenue increase of forty-five percent.
 It split its profits seventy percent to reinvest in the company and thirty percent as bonus.
 Such bonuses were only paid in good years and for the best years was equal to the salary.
 The company was a growth stock and only paid marginal dividends.
 Norsk Data became the second Norwegian company, after Norsk Hydro, to be listed on a foreign stock exchange.
 The company was listed on the London Stock Exchange in July 1981.
 It carried out a placement of shares worth NOK 30 million in August 1981 and for NOK 100 million in March 1982.
 ND received the Company of Year Award in 1983.
 The company's market capitalization was NOK 9 million in 1977, NOK 20 million in 1980 and NOK 4.5 billion in 1985.